 In general, the purpose of all types of Portfolio Management is:

-Of course, numerous ways exist to manage initiatives.
+Of course, you have many options to manage initiatives.
 Agile (and SAFe) specifically emphasize flow, business agility, and fast, regular value delivery.
 In practice, this means:

 - Focus: running as few initiatives as possible in parallel leads to shorter development/delivery times.
 Creating a more extensive set of 'choice points' enables agility and maximizes value delivery and governance opportunities.
 Maintaining focus is difficult, as it, by definition, means saying "No" to lower priority initiatives.